 The Butterfly Pavilion is home to over 5,000 animals!
-Kids will be immersed in a tropical rainforest where 1,600 butterflies live and Rosie, the tarantula is ready to be held by brave children.
+Kids will be immersed in a tropical rainforest where 1,600 butterflies live, and Rosie the tarantula is ready to be held by brave children.
 Step to Water’s Edge to be immersed in an underwater world full of sea creatures.
-The pavilion also features lovely gardens and a nature trail, as well as an indoor play area and fun gift shop.
+The pavilion also features lovely gardens and a nature trail, as well as an indoor play area and a fun gift shop.
 Butterfly Pavilion is located at 6252 W 104th Ave, Westminster, CO 80020.

 Arts & Culture in Boulder County